iprog4u/docker-tinycore-picolisp/README.md

 ### 64-Bit PicoLisp in a Tinycore image.

-This is version 16.2 of the PicoLisp programming language in a Tinycore Linux container.
-The latest version of PicoLisp will be maintained in this image (currently working on getting 16.6 running in latest Tinycore but have issues).
-Based on tatsushid/docker-tinycore:7.1-x86_64.  **Now only 14MB!**
+This is version 16.6 of the PicoLisp programming language in a Tinycore Linux container.
+The latest version of PicoLisp will be maintained in this image.
+Shout out to Alexander Williams, Alexander Burger, and the whole picoLisp community!)
+Based on tatsushid/docker-tinycore:7.2-x86_64.  **Now only 14MB!**

 Simply run:
 ``` code